-Net loss for the six months Assets Level 3 Dece ember 31 202 · ended December 31, 2021 , , Φ. ¢ (20.000) Other non-marketable investments \$ ) - \$ - \$ (20,000) Net loss for the six months Assets Level 3 June 30 ), 2021 ended December 31, 2020 Other non-marketable investments \$ 20,00 0 \$ 20,000 \$ (23,000)
+Level 3 March 31, 2022 r et loss for the nine months led March 31, 2022 Assets Other non-marketable investments \$ - \$ - \$ (20,000) Level 3 June 30, 2021 Net loss for the nine months ded March 31, 2021 Assets Other non-marketable investments \$ 20,000 \$ 20,000 \$ (38,000)

-For the six months ended December 31, 2021 and 2020, we received distribution from other non-marketable investments of zero and \$29,000, respectively.
+For the nine months ended March 31, 2022 and 2021, we received a distribution from other non-marketable investments of zero and \$29,000, respectively.

 Other investments in non-marketable securities are carried at cost net of any impairment loss.
 The Company has no significant influence or control over the entities that issue these investments and holds less than 20% ownership in each of the investments.
 These investments are reviewed on a periodic basis for other-than-temporary impairment.
 The Company reviews several factors to determine whether a loss is other-than-temporary.
-These factors include but are not limited to: (i) the length of time an investment is in an unrealized loss position, (ii) the extent to which fair value is less than cost, (iii) the financial condition and near-term prospects of the issuer and (iv) our ability to hold the investment for a period of time sufficient to allow for any anticipated recovery in fair value.
+These factors include but are not limited to: (i) the length of time an investment is in an unrealized loss position, (ii) the extent to which fair value is less than cost, (iii) the financial condition and near-term prospects of the issuer and (iv) our ability to hold the investment for a period sufficient to allow for any anticipated recovery in fair value.